HabanaAI/vllm-fork/README_GAUDI.md

 - To maximize the memory available for the KV cache, you can disable `HPUGraph` completely.
 With HPU Graphs disabled, you are trading latency and throughput at lower batches for potentially higher throughput on higher batches.
 You can do that by adding `--enforce-eager` flag to the server (for online inference), or by passing `enforce_eager=True` argument to LLM constructor (for offline inference).

 > [!TIP]
-> In case you observe performance degradation with respect to time to first token (TTFT) metric, set `--generation-config vllm` argument.
-Also make sure you have correct value set for the `--max-model-len` argument, as described in the `Environment variables` section of this document.
+> In case there is performance degradation in the Time to First Token (TTFT) metric, set the `--generation-config` vllm argument.
+Also, make sure that the `--max-model-len` argument is set correctly, as described in the Environment Variables section of this document.